RileyLueilwitz/fhevm-react-template/README.md

 ---

-## 🎯 Example dApp: Private Green Travel Rewards
+## 🎯 Example Application: Private Green Travel Rewards

 To demonstrate the SDK's capabilities, we built a **privacy-preserving rewards system** for sustainable transportation.